Blog

 What is Zuora?

 Zuora is an enterprise software company helping businesses launch and manage subscription-based services.
 The company was founded by K.V.
-Rao, Cheng Zuo, and Tien Tzuo in 2007.
+Rao, Cheng Zou, and Tien Tzuo in 2007.

 Zuora’s story began with Zuora Billing, a cloud-based billing platform designed to eliminate the need for businesses to create their own standalone billing platforms.
-Following remarkable early success, Zuora grew its portfolio with additional products — Zuora Revenue, Zuora Collect, Zuora CPQ, and Zuora Central Platform.
+Following remarkable early success, Zuora grew its portfolio with additional products — Zuora Revenue, Zuora Collections, Zuora CPQ, and the Zuora Platform.
 They purchased Zephr in 2022, an identity and paywall company.

 In the years since its debut, Zuora has helped some of the biggest companies in the world, including General Motors and Zoom.
 They’ve also set up several offices globally, with teams in North America, UK & Europe, Japan, Australia, and more.